Is Business Insurance Tax Deductible?

 – The health insurance coverage must meet the criteria set by the IRS.

-It’s advisable to consult with a tax professional or accountant to ensure you meet the necessary requirements and accurately claim the deduction for health insurance premiums for your employees.
+It’s advisable to consult with a tax professional or accountant to ensure you meet the requirements and accurately claim the deduction for health insurance premiums for your employees.

 5. Can I deduct business insurance premiums if I work from home?